Perry Street Studio

 Picture

-COVID-19 has spurred a spike in outdoor activity and 2021 looks to be a major increase in thru-hiking activity.
-Numbers of hikers moving through Georgia at the start of the hiking season in the spring create a conservation challenge, and these increasing numbers form a trend of increasing interest in through-hiking the AT over the past few years.
-The ATC is working on a visitor use management policy and tool like ATCamp - that will help mitigate the increasing problem of "loving the resource to death", that is being experienced in many National Park units.
+COVID-19 has spurred a spike in outdoor activity and numbers continue to increase in hiking visitation on the Appalachian Trail.
+Numbers of hikers moving through Georgia at the start of the hiking season in the spring create a conservation challenge, as well as weekend and day hiking at popular spots like Virginia's Triple Crown area.
+The ATC is working with the National Park Service on a visitor use management policy, and has created an online tool - ATCamp - that will help mitigate the increasing problem of "loving the resource to death", that is being experienced in many National Park units.

 Picture